Flight Test and Evaluation Services:

 carried during T&E flights.
 The aircraft is maintained under Part 135 and flown under

-Part 91 in Normal Category.
+Part 91 in either Standard or Experimental Category.

 |